mananagarwal07/Object-Detection-with-YOLOv12/README.md

 - Visualization of training metrics and results
 - Interactive inference on custom images

-## How to Use
-1. Open the notebook in Google Colab.
-2. Follow the instructions in each section.
-3. Upload your own images for inference.

 ## Sample Results
 ![Training Curves](results.png)
 ![Confusion Matrix](confusion_matrix.png)